-Fall season is my favorite time of the year, as I'm sure many others share the same sentiment.
-The crisp and cool weather invites leaf-peeping fanatics outside, signaling that the time has come for fall colors to shine through.
-Starting Labor Day weekend, leaf peepers (people who travel to embrace fall foliage) from all over the country will embark on new adventures to chase the ever-changing colors of nature.
-And if you're one of those fanatics like me, did you know that there's a fall foliage map for you to find those places?
+Fall is many people's favorite time of the year: The crisp and cool weather invites leafpeepers—people who travel or hike to envelop in fall foliage—outside to enjoy the natural world's transition to autumn.
+Starting Labor Day weekend, folks from all over the country embark on adventures to chase the ever-changing colors of nature.
+And if you're one of those fanatics, did you know that there's a map to help you find those places?

-Courtesy of SmokyMountains.com, you can decide where you want to travel to catch the peak colors of autumn with this fall foliage prediction map.
+With the fall foliage prediction map, courtesy of SmokyMountains.com, you can decide where and when to travel to catch autumn's peak colors.
 The map shows a grid of the United States filled in with colors ranging from green to auburn.
-Those colors sit on a scale that you can refer back to on the side of the map, representing no change in fall foliage to past peak fall foliage.
-According to the map, you can start catching peak fall foliage in late September right up until mid-November depending on where you go.
-Just move the slider at the bottom of the map to see how and where the leaves change all over the US as we head into this fall season.
+Those colors sit on a scale that you can refer back to on the side of the map, representing a range from no change in fall foliage to past-peak.
+According to the map, you can start catching peak fall foliage in late September up until mid-November, depending on where you go.
+Just move the slider at the bottom of the map to see how and where the leaves change all over the U.S. throughout the fall season.

 Fall Foliage Prediction Map

-David Angotti, the founder of SmokyMountains.com, is a statistical expert whose experience as an airline transport pilot helped him fully understand weather patterns while equipping him in meteorological tools.
-Just like your everyday meteorological forecasts, although his leaf predictions might not ever be meticulously accurate, his 10-year experience of publishing fall foliage reports has proven that his algorithms have been extremely close.
-He said, "Due to the complexity of applying a humongous, multi-faceted dataset, we have historically published our map annually without mid-season updates.
-However, for the first time ever, we plan to release a mid-season update in late September.
-By applying the mid-season update, we believe the accuracy and usefulness of the tool will be increased."
+David Angotti, the founder of SmokyMountains.com, is a statistical expert whose experience as an airline transport pilot using meteorological tools helped him fully understand weather patterns.
+Just like your everyday meteorological forecasts, his leaf predictions might not ever be meticulously accurate, but his 10-year experience of publishing fall foliage reports has proved that his algorithms have been extremely close.

 Why Do Leaves Change Colors in the Fall?

 The science is pretty simple, as laid out by Angotti.
-As summer turns into fall, the constant creation of Chlorophyll slows down, meaning that leaves slowly stop turning sunlight into glucose.
-The leaves stop retaining the green color we normally see all year round, allowing for the true color of the leaf to appear.
-Thus, the color change we witness in the fall is actually the beginning of the death of those leaves.
+As summer turns into fall, the trees' creation of chlorophyll slows down, meaning that leaves slowly stop turning sunlight into glucose.
+The leaves stop retaining the green color we normally see all year round.
+Thus, the color change we witness in the fall is the beginning of the death of those leaves.

 Where Should I Go to Behold Fall Foliage?

-According Angotti's map, the leaves start showing color changes at end of August up north in places including Wyoming, Utah, and Colorado.
-By mid-September, the color changes will spread across the north in places including Wisconsin, Michigan, New York, New Hampshire, and Maine, and into the south at the top of Arizona and New Mexico.
+According to Angotti's map, leaves start showing color changes at the end of August in the far north of the country and at higher altitudes in places like Wyoming, Utah, and Colorado.
+By mid-September, the color changes spread further south to include Wisconsin, Michigan, New York, New Hampshire, and Maine, and further south at the northern borders of Arizona and New Mexico.
 But here's where this map becomes extremely useful.
-By the time we get to the third week of October, you'll see that while you have near peak fall foliage in the upper midwest near Tennessee and on the East Coast near North Carolina, places in the northeast in the New England area near Vermont will have already been past peak.
+By the time we get to the third week of October, you'll see that while you have near-peak fall foliage in the Midwest near Tennessee and on the East Coast near North Carolina, places in the Northeast in the New England area, such as Vermont, will already be past peak.

 READ MORE: End Summer With a Last-Minute Vacation.
 Here's How to Plan It!